Jazyac/SimpleRedditJSParser/README.md

 # SimpleRedditJSParser

-A simple JavaScript file which parses the top threads of Reddit's r/NEWS subreddit.
+A simple Webpage which parses the top threads of [Reddit's](https://www.reddit.com/) [r/NEWS](https://www.reddit.com/r/news/top/) subreddit, and displays them.

+The [Template(html file and the assets)](https://html5up.net/hyperspace) was downloaded from [html5UP](https://html5up.net/).

+The html file was edited slightly to fit my purpose.